 When I was little, I had a lending library on my front porch.
 Now I have a Little Free Library in my front yard.

 Eric Carle, who wrote The Very Hungry Caterpillar, visited my school in kindergarten.
-And that's when I decided I wanted to be an author.
+That's when I decided I wanted to be an author.

 I love playing board games.
 My current favorite is Carcassone.

 I collect quotes and hang them all over my house.